wintechis/Bluetooth-Bindings/doc/BLE_binding_template.md

 ## Bluetooth Vocabulary

 The http Vocablary is based on the http ontology with prefix "htv".
 Similar to this we want to create an ontology for bluetooth.
-The name should be "bluetooth in rdf" with prefix "bir"

 ### BLE Vocabulary Terms
 This section describes the vocabulary used in the Bluetooth protocol.